-Farms Scramble for Answers as Coronavirus Threatens Workers
+Farms Scramble for Answers As Coronavirus Threatens Workers

 "We are also mindful of the financial strain this places on many farms, who are already operating on tight margins and contending with the economic fallout of the pandemic," Migdail said.
 "We are advocating for farms to be able to access the assistance they need to remain viable during this time."

+'If we don't have the workers ... you're also gonna lose farms'

-A shortage of farm workers has much greater consequences than just fewer hands to pick the fruits and vegetables grown in Franklin and Adams counties.
-Nationally, this shortage could mean less produce available for customers and fewer employment opportunities.
+A shortage of farm workers has much greater consequences than just less hands to pick the fruits and vegetables grown in Franklin and Adams counties.
+Nationally, this shortage could mean less produce available for customers and less employment opportunities.

-"There are a lot of jobs in between the apple tree on the farm and in the orchard and the bin at the grocery store. ...
-The industry as a whole employs a lot of people, and it generates extra economic boom for the areas as a result of that," Migdail said.
+"There's a lot of jobs in between the apple tree on the farm and in the orchard and the bin at the grocery store. ...
+The whole industry as a whole employs a lot of people, and it generates extra economic boom for the areas as a result of that," Migdail said.

-Benedict said he knows a lot of farmers who rely on H-2A workers to keep their farms going.
+Benedict said he knows a lot of farmers that rely on H-2A workers to keep their farms going.

 Baugher said that if this shortage goes too far, the effects could be much more long term.

-"The ag industries have not been faring well the last three or four years, and if they can't pay the bank, they're going to go away. ...
-If we don't have the workers to harvest the crops, you're going to lose jobs, you're going to have higher-price produce on the shelves and you're also going to lose farms, I believe," Baugher said.
+"The ag industries have not been faring well the last three or four years, and if they can't pay the bank they're gonna go away. ...
+If we don't have the workers to harvest the crops, you're gonna lose jobs, you're gonna have higher price produce on the shelves and you're also gonna lose farms, I believe," Baugher said.

-"Whereas the stores all want your nice-looking, No. 1 stuff, so I have a feeling there's going to be a lot dumped because of that," Benedict said.
+"Whereas the stores all want your nice looking, No. 1 stuff, so I have a feeling there's gonna be a lot dumped because of that," Benedict said.

 But he knows that in the end, people have to eat.

-"We're just rolling with it and we'll see what happens.
-Not much else you can do. ...
-We're going to do our best to provide it to them as long as we can get a reasonable price for stuff and we have the help to do it," Benedict said.
+"We're just rolling with it and we'll see what happens, not much else you can do. ...
+We're gonna do our best to provide it to them as long as we can get a reasonable price for stuff and we have the help to do it," Benedict said.

 All he asks of the public is to shop local and fresh when possible.